 How to Read a Bourbon Label: Proof, Age, Mashbill & What Actually Matters

-Labels look busy—but most of the signal boils down to a few lines.
-Here's what to scan in 10 seconds to predict taste and value.
+Labels look busy, but most of the signal boils down to a few lines.
+Here is what to scan in 10 seconds to predict taste and value.

-Pro move: in store, scan with Digital Dram for immediate DNA match and reviews (Features).
+In the store, scan with Digital Dram for an immediate palate match and community tasting notes.

 Proof & ABV (quick math)